marcoheine-com/disseminationapp/README.md

 The automated dissemination tool can now be used at: http://localhost:3000

 Once you switch to the mendeley subpage, the connection to the **Mendeley API** is established and a login into a Mendeley Account is required.
-Use these login data:

-**username:** disseminationtool@gmail.com

-**password:** irixysDissemination2k17

 Once the server is started and the connection to the Mendeley API is established

 * all publications from the mendeley account will be loaded on the website

-* they are stored in the localstorage of the browser and a browser push notification is enabled
+* they are stored in the localstorage of the browser and a web notification is enabled

 * additionally the publications are stored on the server